 Hawaii with Professor Klaus Sattler.
 When I got homesick in Hawaii I realized that I had to return; which

 I did in late 2002.
-Since then I have been working
+After that, I have worked for many years

-in Professor Heinz Burtscher's group as a research scientist, and since 2011 I also teach classes for students of energy and environmental engineering (an introductory course on energy; a basic lab course in electrical measurements; and measurement and sensor technology).
-In the research area, we specialize in the measurement
+in Professor Heinz Burtscher's group as a research scientist, and since 2011 I also teach classes for students of energy and environmental engineering (an introductory course on energy, measurement and sensor technology, and a course on global warming).

 Before marriage and kids, I used to play chess a lot, in the highest Swiss league with the team of Wollishofen; but my family has taken a higher priority and I hardly play any more.
 I also used to program a lot when I was a bit younger - mostly board games (chess / checkers / 4 in a row / solitaire).
 My program